kurtmckee/listparser/docs/index.rst

 Welcome to listparser's documentation!
 ======================================

-listparser is a Python library that parses OPML subscription lists (also called reading lists) and returns a sanitized, standardized result.
+listparser is a Python library that parses subscription lists (also called reading lists) and returns all of the feeds and subscription lists that it finds.
+It currently supports OPML and the iGoogle exported settings format.

 Contents
 --------